Welcome to Southeast Alaska

 If your trip involves travel on the ocean, knowledge of Alaska’s tides is important.
 The tides in Alaska have wide ranges.
 There can be as much as a 20 foot difference between the high and low tides.
 Be aware of this when choosing a beach campsite, and look to camp above the high water mark.
 The large tides can also create powerful currents, especially in narrower stretches of water.
 A tide table is an essential tool for planning a water-based trip.

-Whatever cabin you choose Ward Air will get you there!
+Whatever cabin you choose Ward Air can get you there!
 Enjoy nature in your very own public use Forest Service cabin.
 Most cabins in Southeast are accessible only by float plane.
 Ward Air will make sure you get there and back comfortably and safely.